breuner/elbencho/docs/usage/help-all.md

   --iodepth arg           Depth of I/O queue per thread for asynchronous I/O.
                           Setting this to 2 or higher turns on async I/O.
                           (Default: 1)
+  --journalblock arg      Minimum block size tracked by the write journal (see
+                          "--journaldir").
+All I/O block sizes ("-b") must be equal to or an exact multiple of this, and so must "--offset".
+A "--size" which is not a multiple of this gets rounded down to the next one.
+(Default:
+                          4096; supports base2 suffixes, e.g. "4K")
+  --journaldir arg        Path to a directory on a separate local file system
+                          to hold one write journal (binary file plus JSON sidecar) per target file/block device, enabling
+                          content verification after a crash/power failure or during a read/write-mix phase.
+Existing journals are resumed; missing ones are created.
+Local mode only; file/block device targets only.
+Mutually exclusive
+                          with "--verify".
+  --journalsync           Make write journal updates durable via msync(), so
+                          that the journal can also be resumed after a power failure and not just after a process crash.
+A block is marked as "being written" durably before its data write is issued, and its new content generation durably after the write completed.
+This implies "--direct", because a committed generation is only meaningful if the target write it describes is durable once it completes.
+By default, journal updates only go through the page cache.
   --jsonfile arg          Path to file for end results in json format.
 If the
                           file exists, results will be appended.
 (See also "--livejson" for progress results in json format.)